-Note: Some couriers require preform commercial invoices for personal international shipments as well.
-However, having a complete Valued Packing List submitted at origin, upon destination, custom request, makes it easier to transfer your Valued Packing List in the form of preform commercial invoice.
+Notice: some courtiers require preform commercial invoices for personal international shipments as well.
+However, having a complete Valued Packing List submitted at origin, upon destination, custom request, make it easier to transfer your Valued Packing List in the form of preform commercial invoice.

-United States Customs requires all Commercial Invoices (and Valued Packing Lists) be in English and show:
+In respect of U.S. Customs, all Commercial Invoices (and Valued Packing Lists) must be in English and show:

 ADDITIONAL DOCUMENTS DEPENDING ON COMMODITY AND COUNTRY OF ORIGIN:

-- Fumigation Certificate- Certification that the cargo and packing materials were fumigated and is free of infestation after the cargo had been containerized.
+- Fumigation Certificate - Certification that the cargo and packing materials were fumigated after the cargo had been containerized and is free of Infestation.